dadoonet/fscrawler/README.markdown

 That option will add a special field `_indexed_chars` to the document.
 It will be set to the filesize.
 This field is used by mapper attachment plugin to define the number of extracted characters.

-* `indexed_chars : 0` (default) will use default mapper attachment settings (`index.mapping.attachment.indexed_chars`)
-* `indexed_chars : x` will compute file size, multiply it with x and pass it to Tika using `_indexed_chars` field.
+Setting `indexed_chars : x` will compute file size, multiply it with x and pass it to Tika using `_indexed_chars` field.

 That means that a value of 0.8 will extract 20% less characters than the file size.
 A value of 1.5 will extract 50% more characters than the filesize (think compressed files).
 A value of 1, will extract exactly the filesize.

+**Before version 0.4.0**:

+By default the mapper attachment plugin extracts only a limited size of characters (100000 by default).
+Setting `index.mapping.attachment.indexed_chars` property in your `elasticsearch.yml` file for each node may help to index bigger files.

+`indexed_chars` option will add a special field `_indexed_chars` to the document.
+It will be set to the filesize.
+This field is used by mapper attachment plugin to define the number of extracted characters.

+* `indexed_chars : 0` (default) will use default mapper attachment settings (`index.mapping.attachment.indexed_chars`)
+* `indexed_chars : x` will compute file size, multiply it with x and pass it to Tika using `_indexed_chars` field.

 Get content_type
 -------------------------

-By default, `content_type` is detected by mapper attachment plugin and stored in documents.
+By default, `content_type` is detected by the FSRiver stored in documents.
 So, you can easily access
 it:

 ```sh